VaraPrasadai/Datascience.ai/README.md

-Machine Learning projects and A.I Projectsn for DataScience my work
+# Machine Learning projects and A.I Projects for DataScience
+my work